 Toy maker offers sleepover in Lego house

-Lego is having a sleepover.
-It is at its newly-opened Lego House.
-It is in Denmark.
+Lego is having a sleepover at its newly-opened Lego House in Denmark.

-The Danish toy company has teamed up with Airbnb.
-They will allow one family to stay the night at its new attraction.
-It is a 129,167 square-foot building.
-It is filled with 25 million colorful plastic bricks.
+The Danish toy company has teamed up with Airbnb to allow one family to stay the night at its new attraction - a 12,000 square-meter (129,167 square-foot) building filled with 25 million colorful plastic bricks.

-There is a children's bedroom.
-It has a Lego teddy bear.
-It has a lamp.
-It has a story book.
-Towering above the child's bed is a 20-foot tall Lego brick waterfall.
-It is surrounded by a seemingly bottomless pool of Lego bricks.
+There's a parents' bedroom that features a Lego cat, slippers, a coffee pot and even a newspaper made from the bricks.
+In the children's bedroom there's a Lego teddy bear, lamp and story book.
+Towering above the child's bed is a six-meter (20-foot) tall Lego brick waterfall, surrounded by a seemingly bottomless pool of - you guessed it - Lego bricks.

-The promotional effort comes as the company tries to revive its sales.
-Sales are falling.
-They are falling for the first time in 13 years.
-Lego said in September it was cutting 1,400 jobs.
-That's eight percent of its workforce.
+The promotional effort comes as the company tries to revive its sales, which are falling for the first time in 13 years.
+Lego said in September it was cutting 1,400 jobs, or eight percent of its workforce.

-Those who want to join Lego's private sleepover must enter a competition.
-They must describe what they would build if they had an endless supply of Lego bricks.
-The winner will get the chance to create their entry.
-It will be under expert supervision.
-It is part of their stay.
+Those who want to join Lego's private sleepover must enter a competition and describe what they would build if they had an infinite supply of Lego bricks.
+The winner will get the chance to create their entry under expert supervision, as part of their stay.

-The house was designed by Bjarke Ingels.
-He is an architect.
-He is from Denmark.
-Lego House opened in late September.
-It took four years to build.
-The attraction is located in central Billund.
-Billund is a small town in Danish Jutland.
-It is where the toy company is headquartered.
+Designed by Danish architect Bjarke Ingels, Lego House opened in late September after four years' building work.
+The attraction is located in central Billund, a small town in Danish Jutland where the toy company is headquartered.

-Towering at the building's center is a Lego brick tree.
-It is 15 meters tall.
-It is named the "Tree of Creativity."
-It took over 24,000 working hours to build.
-It was made from over six million bricks.
-It charts the gradual evolution of the toy company's creations.
+Towering at the building's center is a 15-meter tall Lego brick tree, named the "Tree of Creativity," which took over 24,000 working hours to construct.
+Made from over six million bricks, it charts the gradual evolution of the toy company's creations.

-The competition launched last Thursday.
-It is set to run till mid-November.
+The competition launched last Thursday and is set to run till mid-November.
 The winner's family will visit Lego House on Nov.
 24.

-This isn't Airbnb's first sleepover contest.
-Last year it invited people to spend a night next to the shark tank.
-It is at Paris Aquarium.
-And people could sleep at "Dracula's castle.”
-It is in Romania.
-It was the first time Bran Castle welcomed overnight guests in almost 70 years.
-The last time was in 1948.
+This isn't Airbnb's first sleepover contest - last year, it invited people to spend a night next to the shark tank at Paris Aquarium and at "Dracula's castle" in Romania.
+It was the first time Bran Castle welcomed overnight guests since 1948.

-The Lego experience is rather tame by comparison.
-That is unless barefoot visitors should step on a stray Lego brick.
+The Lego experience is rather tame by comparison, unless barefoot visitors should unwittingly step on a stray Lego brick.
 Adults are advised to wear Lego-proof slippers just to be safe.

-"I wish I was the one that could just sleep in here," says seven-year-old Albert Landbo.
-He was visiting with his brother Gustav and their parents.
-He was asked what creation he proposed for the competition.
-He said: "I think I would make a little baby husky."
+"I wish I was the one that could just sleep in here," says seven-year-old Albert Landbo, who was visiting with his brother Gustav and their parents.
+Asked what creation he proposed for the competition, he said: "I think I would make a little baby husky."